dharmaraj257/Jenkins-cicd-pipeline/README.md

     2. sudo apt install nginx.

-Step 5: Configure pipeline and add build steps.
-We can copy content from the workspace folder to our apache or nginx server.
+Step 5: Configure the pipeline and add build steps.
+We can copy content from the workspace folder to our Apache or Nginx server.

 1. In Jenkins go to pipeline click configure and in build steps select Execute shell.
 2. Add commands